claustrum examples¶

 Operational knobs (claustrum-only, all off the wire)¶

-Opt into Prometheus counters (connections, spawns/exits, reattaches, stream/stdin bytes).
-No listener exists unless the flag is set; it serves counts only and has no auth, so bind it to loopback:
+Opt into Prometheus counters for connections, spawns, exits, reattaches, and stream and stdin bytes.
+No listener exists unless you set the flag.
+The endpoint serves counts only and has no auth.
+Thus bind it to loopback:

 claustrum -serve -socket "$D/rpc.sock" -token-file "$D/token" -metrics-addr 127.0.0.1:9090